zapier/awsjavasdk/cran-comments.md

 ## awsjavasdk 0.0.1 Release

+## Resubmission

+In response to Uwe Ligges' comments:

+1. Previously all tests were skipped on CRAN because I defaulted to installing to a non-temp directory.
+Unless given explicit permission, I decided not to foist my default non-standard location on the CRAN test environment.
+However, be aware that a) tests on those code paths are running using [Travis CI](https://travis-ci.com/zapier/awsjavasdk/pull_requests) and b) there are now tests that can run on CRAN (because they are storing files in the tempdir).

+2.

+> If you want to save a file to another location than the tempdir, then please ask the user to specify it i(n) the call.

+I have modified the package to meet this requirement.
+Users may now specify an alternate install location via `install_aws_sdk`.

+## Original Submission Notes

-## Policy Issues/Discussion
+### Policy Issues/Discussion

 The purpose of this package is to make it substantially easier to write R code against Amazon Web Services by leveraging the Java SDK Amazon maintains.
 I hope that you will find the steps I've taken sufficient to meet the requirements of the CRAN Repository Policy.
 If I've fallen short, I appologize and look forward to guidance as to how to, if possible, make this package compliant.

-### File Storage Outside R Session's Temporary Directory
+#### File Storage Outside R Session's Temporary Directory
-I am seeking an exception to the requirement that "packages should not write in the users’ home filespace, nor anywhere else on the file system apart from the R session’s temporary directory" requirement.
+I am seeking an exception to the "packages should not write in the users’ home filespace, nor anywhere else on the file system apart from the R session’s temporary directory" requirement.
 I obtain confirmation from the user regarding installation intent by requiring an explicit call to `awsjavasdk::install_aws_sdk()` function.
 A `packageStartupMessage` warns users about the target directory and the lack of interactive confirmation `.onAttach`.
 The reason I do not explicitly require an interactive session to call this function as I anticipate that this package will find usage in non-interactive environments.
 Another user explicit function call to `awsjavasdk::load_sdk()` is required to load the associated files in the package::rJava JVM.

-### Licensing and Clear and Unambiguous Authorship
+#### Licensing and Clear and Unambiguous Authorship
 This package downloads and unpacks the AWS Java SDK ([Apache License 2.0](https://github.com/aws/aws-sdk-java/blob/master/LICENSE.txt)) as well as associated third-party packages directly from Amazon to a user-specific data dir (using package:rappdirs to identify a suitable pro-social loation).

 Users are notified about that location and that the corresponding LICENSE files can be found there.